MicrosoftDocs/Advertising-docs/BingAds/guides/authentication-oauth.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Authenticate for Bing Ads production services with a Microsoft Account.
 ---
 # Authentication with OAuth
 Bing Ads implements the implicit and authorization grant flows of the [OAuth 2.0](http://tools.ietf.org/html/draft-ietf-oauth-v2-15) protocol to enable authentication of Microsoft Accounts that are linked to Bing Ads accounts.
 You should authenticate for Bing Ads production services with a Microsoft Account, instead of providing the Bing Ads username and password set.
 Authentication with a Microsoft Account is currently not supported in [Sandbox](../guides/sandbox.md).